NVIDIA/sentiment-discovery/README.md

 Hidden states are reset either at the start of every sequence, every shard, or never based on the value of `persist_state`.
 See [data flags](#data-flags).

+We use an evaluation sequence length of -1.
+A negative `seq_length` calculates sequence length s.t. there are `seq_length` samples in the dataset.

 Lastly, We know waiting for more than 1 million updates over 1 epoch for large datasets is a long time.
 We've set the training script to save the most current model (and data history) every `save_iters` steps within an epoch, and also included a `-max_iters` flag to end training early.

 ![Our Loss results](./figures/loss.png "Unsupervised Reconstruction BPC")